placemark/turf-jsts/README.md

+This is a very lightly-modified fork with the following changes:

+- Don't run Babel
+- ES output

+---

 # Turf JSTS

 This is a treeshakend version of [JSTS](https://github.com/bjornharrtell/jsts) which only contains the subset of features require to work with Turf's modules that require JSTS (currently only `@turf/buffer`).
 The code is compiled to ES5 for compatibility with Turf.